Make your next presentation naked

 • Are you just a bit cheeky?
 Then that should show in your presentations too.
 Let your personality shine through.
 Why hide one of your biggest differentiators?

-• Think of your audience as being active participants not passive listeners ("Passive listener" = oxymoron?).
+• Think of your audience as being active participants not passive listeners.
+Engage you audience.
+Often, we should listen more than speak.

 • Never decorate your messages or your supporting visuals.
 Decoration is veneer.
 Think design, but never decoration.
 Design is soul deep, decoration is "Happy Birthday" placed atop a sponge cake.